aunyks/lineate/README.md

 ## What does it do?
 It finds the line of best fit.

 Oh, you want the technicals?
-Well, it finds the regression model with the lowest amount of error using Chi-Square analysis.
+Well, it finds the regression model with the lowest amount of error using R^2 analysis.

 ## Why Lineate?
 Finding the best models for data sets can be a grueling and time-heavy process.
 Unless you're a data scientist or math person, you don't see the fun in finding a regression model.
 Lineate makes your life easier by automating the whole process and telling you how good the proposed models actually come out to be.